citp/privacy-policy-historical/e/ed/edu/educationcity.com.md

 If you have a question that was not addressed in this Privacy Policy, you may contact us by:

 1\.
-Sending an e-mail request to support from our [contact page ](https://web.archive.org/uk/content/contact-us)or
+Sending an e-mail request to support from our [contact page ](https://web.archive.org/us/content/contact-us)or

 2\.
-Sending a letter requesting the information to: EducationCity.com.
+Sending a letter requesting the information to: Education City.com.

-Attention: Customer Services – EducationCity.com
+Attention: Customer Services – Education City.com

+55 S. Main Street

+Suite 271

+Naperville, IL 60540

 DATE OF LAST MODIFICATION

-December 2007
+December 2010

-© Copyright 2007
+© Copyright 2010

-EducationCity.com

-8/9 Saddlers Court

-Oakham

-Rutland

-LE15 7GH